Following system colour scheme Selected dark colour scheme Selected light colour scheme

 }

 1. A thread goes to acquire a lock, first detaching its thread state to avoid deadlocks.
+This is generally done through Py_BEGIN_ALLOW_THREADS.

 2. The main thread begins finalization and tells all thread states to hang upon attachment.

-4. The main thread can no longer acquire the lock, because the thread holding it has been hung.
+4. The main thread can no longer acquire the lock, because the thread holding it has hung.

-Finalization Behavior for PyGILState_Ensure Cannot Change
+Finalization behavior for PyGILState_Ensure cannot change

 I think a new GIL acquisition and release C API would be needed.
 The way the existing ones get used in existing C code is not amenible to suddenly bolting an error state onto; none of the existing C code is written that way.
 After the call they always just assume they have the GIL and can proceed.
 The API was designed as “it’ll block and only return once it has the GIL” without any other option.